 Hand sanitizer if flying off of shelves these days.
 The need for this useful liquid is extremely high, yet it can be very hard to find.
 To eliminate the need to hunt down this golden item, try making some of your own DIY hand sanitizer right at home!

 You can add any essential oil scents to provide the substance with a pleasing aroma.
 Also be sure to pick up different sized bottles to put your new concoction in as well.
 You will be mixing all of these ingredients in a large bowl, too, so you will need one of those.

 Using a spoon, blend all of the ingredients together until they are well blended.
 After you complete this, use a funnel to pour the mixture into the containers your purchased.
 You can also use a turkey baster to do the same thing, too.

 You can also make several batches and customize the scents to each family members likes/favorite scents.
 You do this simply by using different essential oil scents.
 Scents can be as potent as you want by simply adding enough oil until you get your desired potency.

 Some common essential oils scents that can be used for this are: lavender, tea tree oil, vanilla, peppermint or citrus.

-Things To Keep in Mind
+Things To Keep in Mind with Homemade Hand Sanitizer

 Also, store bought brands are mass produced and generally are the same across the board.
 Whereas, your homemade sanitizer is more for effectiveness rather than aesthetics.
 Be sure to check expiration dates on all of the products you are using in your mixture.

 If you intend to gift your DIY hand sanitizer, be sure to ask any friends or family if they have allergies to any of the listed ingredients.
-Also, remember that even though hand sanitizer is very effective in combating the spread of many viruses, such as Covoid-19, nothing can do this better than proper and frequent hand washing.
+Also, remember that even though hand sanitizer is very effective in combating the spread of many viruses, nothing can do this better than proper and frequent hand washing.
 In no way should your new concoction take the place of this what so ever!